 Q: What are some of your recommendations for a horse that may be metabolic or prone to metabolic issues?

-Dr. Vern: I would say getting your horse tested is by far the most important thing.
-And identifying those horses that are at risk.
+Dr. Vern: Getting your horse tested is by far the most important thing, to identify those horses that are at risk.
 Once you’ve identified them--with Equine Metabolic Syndrome, with insulin dysregulation, and/or Cushing's--then we can make a plan as to what needs to be done.
-This includes diet, exercise, and medical management.
-Medical management refers to treatments with metformin or pergolide.
-Those are things we have to consider.
+This includes diet, exercise, and/or medical management.

 We also have to consider the hay.
 It needs to be tested for sugar content.
 If you don’t test it, a simple thing to do is just soak the hay.
 I recommend soaking it for at least 30 minutes prior to giving the hay to the horse.
 A simple way to do this is to put the hay in a hay net and put the hay net in a muck tub.
 Fill it up with water and let it sit for 30 minutes or longer.
 The sugars will leach out of the hay and into the water.
 Then, you raise the hay net out of the water and let the rest of the water drain out.
 After that it is ready to give to your horse.
 It is a very simple, easy, and effective way of reducing sugar in your hay.